-We’ve already made a short introduction about this phone while we talked about the S10+, and Samsung Galaxy S20 Ultra surely is one of the best phones ever released by Samsung.
-Some people are going to point out the price, as this is a 1000$+ phone, and will say that it may not be worth the money.
+I’ve already made a short introduction about this phone while we talked about the S10+.
+Some people are going to point out the price and say that it may not be worth the money.

 So without further ado, let’s check them out!

 Because this is the current flagship for Samsung, there’s really no telling how huge the market is for this phone but one thing is sure, it’s one of the best when it comes to shooting videos.